syaifulRiza/springboot2-restServer-jpaDao/README.md

 # springboot2-restServer-jpaDao
-Spring boot2 with rest server, jpa dao, and postgres connection
+Spring boot2 with rest server, jpa dao, and postgres connection. this line edited manual in windows